AlmaCuevas/EEG-Classifiers-Ensemble/processing_eeg_methods/README.md

 #### Main Block
 In the `__main__` block, the script sets manual inputs for the subject ID and dataset name.
-Then it constructs the data path based on the dataset name and loads the data using the `load_data_labels_based_on_dataset` function.
+Then, it constructs the data path based on the dataset name and loads the data using the `load_data_labels_based_on_dataset` function.
     if __name__ == '__main__':
     # Manual Inputs
     subject_id = 2  # Only two things I should be able to change